stanford-futuredata/FAST/docs/setup_docker.md

 [Docker](https://www.docker.com/) is an open-source project for automating the deployment of applications as portable, self-sufficient containers that can run on the cloud or on-premises. ([Source](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/container-docker-introduction/docker-defined))

+Docker lets you run FAST on a non-Linux operating system, so it is recommended for Mac or Windows users.

 ## **Install Docker**
 Install Docker on your machine [here](https://www.docker.com/products/docker-desktop/).
 To get started, make sure Docker has been successfully installed by running: